 Drive about 12 km north of Oodlabari to reach Patharjhora tea estate.
 This is the starting point of river Chel as three smaller streams meet here to form the river.
 This is a common picnic spot famous for its scenic beauty.

 You may also drive south of town and soon will reach Oodlabari Tea Estate.
-Cross the tea estate to enter Kathambari forests.
-Few kilometers drive through the forest will take you to Gajoldoba barrage area on Teesta.
+Cross the tea estate to enter the Kathambari forests.
+A few kilometre drive through the forest will take you to the Gajoldoba barrage area on Teesta.

-The area is endowed with a number of Tea gardens which forms the backbone of the local economy.
-You may visit Ranichera, Rungamatee or Gurjanjhora Tea estate which are all within 15 to 20 minutes drive from here.
+The area is endowed with several Tea gardens which form the backbone of the local economy.
+You may visit Ranichera, Rungamatee, or Gurjanjhora Tea estate which are all within a 15 to 20-minute drive from here.

-Bamboo Trail Retreat is the only tourist accommodation at Oodlabari that have come up in recent years.
-Please fill the attached form and get in touch with naturebeyond for booking of a package tour of the area.
+Bamboo Trail Retreat is the only tourist accommodation at Oodlabari that has come up in recent years.
+Please fill out the attached form and get in touch with nature beyond for booking a package tour of the area.